kontent-ai/gatsby-packages/README.md

 ## Troubleshoot

 When you change the structure of the data, or the data itself and then `gatsby develop`, or `gatsby build` command raise an error about the Gatsby presumes the old data structure.
-Try to remove `.cache` folder and run the command again, it is quite usual that Gatsby is caching the information about the content structure.
+Try to remove `.cache` folder and run the command again, it is quite usual that Gatsby is caching the information about the content structure and does not clear it.

 ## Further information